robertgontarski/bootstrap-custom/README.md

 # Bootstrap more like Tailwind

+> Documentation on how to use the hover, focus, action parameters, and new transition classes will be added soon.

 This repository is an overlay for the standard Bootstrap version that adds more powerful utilities for managing colors and styles in elements, inspired by a Tailwind-like approach.

 ## List of changes